I'm married to one of them.

 I traced the letters onto some lightweight fusible interfacing and ironed that to the back of the black fabric, cut them out, then machine appliqued them on.

-yesterday, I made the label by using my laptop as a lightbox.
+As you saw yesterday, I made the label by using my laptop as a lightbox.
 I swear to you, no harm came to my computer screen!
 And even if a little bit of marker did make it onto the screen, a little rubbing alcohol would fix that right up.

 And here it is in it's new home, surrounded by Macs of yesteryear.